RunestoneInteractive/thinkcspy/_sources/Strings/OperationsonStrings.rst

    :feedback_d: The + operator has different meanings depending on the operands, in this case, two strings.

-   What is printed by the following statements?
+   What is printed by the following statement?

    .. code-block:: python

       s = "python"